Skin Health as a Source of Dignity, Care, and Everyday Well-being

 Phase One: Quiet Questions:

-Scenarios and open letters that introduce three core ideas—inviting reflection on how skin is treated in policy, education, and public health.
+Scenarios and letters that introduce three core ideas, inviting people to consider how skin is treated in policy, education, and public health.

 [Explore Phase 1 →]